What do I need?

 - There’s the option of running a distro directly from either a USB stick (pictured) or a DVD.
 It offers a quick and easy way to experience Linux and how it works with your hardware.
 It doesn’t affect your computer’s configuration.

 - But if you’ve decided that Linux is for you, install the distro onto a computer via USB or DVD.
 We prefer USB installation.
 If you don’t have a spare USB key available, they are extremely cheap to buy.
 Don’t buy a USB stick with a distro pre-installed as they are almost always extremely poor value for money.
 Most distros need a 4GB or larger USB stick/key.
-Here’s a useful tutorial which shows how to create a bootable Ubuntu USB stick.
+Part 3 of this guide shows you how to create a bootable Ubuntu USB stick.

 - DVD installation requires a blank DVD-R disc, and you’ll need a machine that has a DVD Writer so that you can burn the distro’s image to the disc.